BobCochran/mongoimg/README.md

 ### Required software

-Recent version of Node.js either compiled from source or installed as a binary distribution Recent version of MongoDB
+- Recent version of Node.js either compiled from source or installed as a binary distribution
+- Recent version of MongoDB database server
-Certain node modules -- see below for list
+- Certain node modules -- see below for list
-Recent web browser version, such as Firefox v.
-31+ or Chrome v34+ Unix/Linux based operating system such as Mac OS X This code was tested on OS X 10.9.4, Node.js v0.10.31, and MongoDB database versions 2.6.3 and 2.6.4.
+- Recent web browser version, such as Firefox v.
+31+ or Chrome v34+
+- Unix/Linux based operating system such as Mac OS X
+- This code was tested on OS X 10.9.4, Node.js v0.10.31, and MongoDB database versions 2.6.3 and 2.6.4.

 ### Node Modules